Hispaniola

-Hispaniola is the site of one of the first European settlements in the Americas, La Navidad (1492–1493), as well as the first proper town, La Isabela (1493–1500), and the first permanent settlement, the current capital of the Dominican Republic, Santo Domingo (est. 1498).
-These settlements were founded successively during each of Christopher Columbus's first three voyages.
+Hispaniola is the site of the first European fort in the Americas, La Navidad (1492–1493), the first settlement, La Isabela (1493–1500), and the first permanent settlement, the capital of the Dominican Republic, Santo Domingo (1498–present).
+These settlements were founded successively during each of Christopher Columbus's first three voyages under the patronage of the Spanish Empire.

-The Spanish Empire controlled the entire island of Hispaniola from the 1490s until the 17th century, when French pirates began establishing bases on the western side of the island.
-The official name was La Española, meaning "The Spanish (Island)".
-It was also called Santo Domingo, after Saint Dominic.
+The Spanish controlled the entire island of Hispaniola from 1492 until the 17th century, when French pirates began establishing bases on the western side of the island, which resulted in the creation of the Saint-Domingue colony under the French Empire by 1659.
+The most commonly used name for the island is Española ("little Spain"), whose Latinized form is Hispaniola.
+The name of Santo Domingo, after Saint Dominic de Guzmán, the Castilian Catholic priest founder of the Dominican Order, is also widely used.